FIT to Forget: Robust Continual Unlearning for Large Language Models: More Details on

-So, the aggregated update on shared tokens, \(g=\sum_i g_i \approx n\,g(x)\), amplifies curvature along specific directions.
-The Fisher information matrix, \(I(X) \approx n\,g\,g^\top\), develops an enlarged dominant eigenvalue, steepening the local loss landscape and precipitating catastrophic forgetting.
+In the idealized case where redundant chunks induce nearly aligned gradients, the accumulated update behaves like $ g_{\mathrm{agg}} \approx n g(x), $ and the empirical Fisher can be approximated as $ I(X)=\sum_{i=1}^{n} g_i g_i^\top \approx n\,g(x)g(x)^\top . $ This approximation suggests an amplified dominant direction in the local curvature, providing an intuition for why repeated redundant requests may steepen the local loss landscape and increase the risk of catastrophic forgetting.

 While filtering based on embedding similarity mitigates this rank-1 amplification, similarity alone is an insufficient proxy for redundancy.
 Distinct sequences may share lexical structures (\eg, ``My name is Alice'' vs.\ ``My name is Bob'') yet contain unique sensitive tokens, such as personally identifiable information or harmful terms, that necessitate removal.
-To prevent the erroneous preservation of sensitive data, we introduce a loss-difference test:

-Inspired by influence functions, it acts as a surrogate for semantic contribution.
-Samples with large \(\Delta L\) significantly influence model predictions and are thus retained for unlearning, regardless of their embedding similarity to history.
+To prevent the erroneous preservation of sensitive data, we introduce a loss-difference test: $ \Delta L(x) = \left| L_{\text{with}} - L_{\text{without}} \right|. $ Inspired by influence functions, it serves as a practical surrogate for estimating a sample's semantic contribution to the model.
+Samples with large \(\Delta L\) are likely to induce substantial changes in model predictions and are retained for unlearning, regardless of their embedding similarity to history.

 \textbf{Discussion.} Existing retrieval-augmented generation (RAG) systems typically employ similarity-based filtering to remove redundant context~\cite{nips/LewisPPPKGKLYR020,sigir/ShiX0Z00025}.
 However, these methods fail to account for the semantic role of sensitive tokens.
 By incorporating the \(\Delta L\) test, our approach distinguishes between structural redundancy and sensitive information.
 We further adopt rare-token filtering~\cite{uss/CarliniTWJHLRBS21} to protect segments containing tokens uncommon in the pre-training corpus, as such tokens are often highly memorized and privacy-critical.
 While effective, rare-token statistics for proprietary corpora are often unavailable; future work will explore model-internal proxies for rarity estimation.